London's legendary Crobar has been saved from closure: "You did it!"

 Back in January, it was revealed that The Crobar had raised £40,000 of its overall £95,000 goal and bosses set out plans to relaunch in a new central London location post-COVID.

-After raising an additional £30,000 pounds and launching a digital pub in March, Crobar staff this week announced that the venue has been saved.
+After raising an additional £30,000 and launching a digital pub in March, Crobar staff this week announced that the venue has been saved.
 “You did it!
 Our Crowdfunder is now closed and we smashed it!” a statement on the bar’s Facebook reads.

 “Thanks to your generosity we have raised £100,000 and the hunt for a new premises has begun.
 From the depth of despair last July, we are now looking for a new venue, and it’s all thanks to you.